Helen Carey, PhD, MSc Adv OT, OTR

 Occupational Therapy Philosophy

-Dr. Carey managed occupational therapy services in Chester, UK from 1996 and delivered a Therapy Director role.
-In 2006, she supported the establishment of new occupational therapy education at Glyndwr University, North Wales and became a lecturer practitioner eventually leading the occupational therapy service.
-The subject now delivers occupational therapy part-time and full-time program, physiotherapy and post-registration therapy masters delivery.
-Dr. Carey gained fellowship funding in 2012 to study the impact of increasing the level of doing for people with ALS and this became the focus of her PhD which she attained in 2017.
-Dr. Carey has devised the Model of Doing which embraces the delivery of occupational therapy in a rehabilitation context.
+Dr. Carey managed occupational therapy services from 1996 and delivered a Therapy Director role in Chester, UK, and later supported the establishment of new occupational therapy education at Glyndwr University, North Wales, where she eventually led the occupational therapy service.
+Dr. Carey gained fellowship funding in 2012 and pursued her doctorate in 2017 with a focus on studying the impact of increasing the level of doing for individuals with Amyotrophic Lateral Sclerosis (ALS).
+She has since devised the Model of Doing, which emphasizes delivering occupational therapy in a rehabilitation context.

-Dr. Carey is Chairperson of the North Wales Branch of Motor Neurone Disease Association and a supporter of the Florida Chapter of ALS.
-She has presented widely regarding the delivery of occupational therapy for people with ALS.
+Dr. Carey is Chairperson of the North Wales Branch of the Motor Neurone Disease Association and a supporter of the Florida chapter of ALS.
+She has presented extensively on the delivery of occupational therapy for individuals with ALS Association.
+Dr. Carey is a 2021 Board Excellence Award recipient in the Student First-Faculty category.
+This is student-nominated recognition that the University Board of Directors awards annually.